Ultralight Black Holes as Sources of High-Energy Particles: Results

-\textbf{\textit{Results ---}} Figure~\ref{fig:photonflux} shows the integrated gamma-ray flux $\Phi_i^{\rm gal}(E)$ in Eq.~\eqref{eq:galflux}, produced by newly-formed BHs from PBH mergers and for $f_{\rm PBH} = 1$, for different values of the PBH masses and the conservative merger rate in Eq.~\eqref{eq:mergerrate}.
-We have not included the eg contribution since, at energies above the TeV scale, the Universe is opaque to gamma rays due to gamma-gamma absorption (see~\cite{Cao:2023mig} for a review).
+Figure~\ref{fig:photonflux} shows the integrated gamma-ray flux $\Phi_i^{\rm gal}(E)$ in Eq.~\eqref{eq:galflux}, produced by newly-formed BHs from PBH mergers and for $f_{\rm PBH} = 1$, for different values of the PBH masses and the conservative merger rate in Eq.~\eqref{eq:mergerrate}.
+The absorption of gamma rays over cosmological timescales, as well as cascade effects, are implemented following Ref.~\cite{Dondarini:2025ktz}.
 Results are compared with the upper limits at 95\% confidence level (CL) from the Pierre Auger Observatory (Auger)~\cite{Savina:2021cva, PierreAuger:2022uwd, PierreAuger:2022aty}, the Karlsruhe Shower Core and Array Detector (KASCADE), and KASCADE-Grande~\cite{KASCADEGrande:2017vwf}.
 Lighter BHs are brighter due to the higher Hawking temperature and smaller entropy.
 For this, only the heavier BHs evade the bounds from the measured flux of gamma rays.
 We have not included any effects from physics beyond the SM, which would impact our results by altering the semiclassical evaporation timescale and the emission from the secondary spectrum.

-We now discuss the emission of energetic neutrinos of all flavors by the same sources.
+We now discuss the emission of energetic neutrinos by the same sources.
 The differential neutrino flux per solid angle and energy is reported by the IceCube collaboration using the cascades collected over 7.5 years of operation at energies above 60\,TeV~\cite{IceCube:2020wum, IceCube:2020acn}.
-Above the PeV, an upper limit at 95\% CL on the neutrino flux is reported~\cite{IceCube:2018fhm, IceCube:2019pna}.
-In Fig.~\ref{fig:neutrinoflux} we compare these experimental results with the the differential flux of all-flavor Dirac neutrinos sourced by newly-formed BHs.
-We include the Galactic (continuous) and extragalactic (dashed) contributions assuming the merger rate in Eq.~\eqref{eq:mergerrate}.
+Below around 10\,PeV, the neutrino flux is bound by observations from ANTARES~\cite{ANTARES:2024ihw}.
+At energies above 10\,PeV, an upper limit at 95\% CL on the neutrino flux is reported by the IceCube High-Energy Starting Events (HESE)~\cite{IceCube:2018fhm, IceCube:2019pna} and by Auger~\cite{PierreAuger:2023pjg}.
+IceCube reports candidate detections through the Northern Sky Tracks (NST)~\cite{Abbasi:2021qfz} and HESE~\cite{IceCube:2020wum}.
+In Fig.~\ref{fig:neutrinoflux} we show these measurements, together with the recent high-energy event detected by KM3NeT collaboration \cite{KM3NeT:2025npi} as well as the Glashow resonant observed by IceCube~\cite{IceCube:2021rpz}.
+We compare these experimental results with the per-flavor neutrinos differential flux sourced by merged PBHs.
+The Galactic (dashed), extragalactic (dot-dashed), and total (solid) contributions are obtained assuming the merger rate in Eq.~\eqref{eq:mergerrate}.